danielr-tech/DotToDotProject/en/step_2.md

 A vector graphic is made up of polygons defined by mathematical curves connecting points.
 If you zoom in on a vector graphic, it will retain its detail.

-![Raster graphic VS vector graphic](images/RasterVSVector.png) Credit to Darth Stabro, English Wikipedia (https://commons.wikimedia.org/w/index.php?curid=15789788)
+![Raster graphic VS vector graphic](images/RasterVSVector.png)
+TODO: Credit to Darth Stabro, English Wikipedia (https://commons.wikimedia.org/w/index.php?curid=15789788)
+TODO: Need to reduce the image size.
+This applies to many other images in other projects, too.

 --- /collapse ---